ashhhlynn/watchlist/README.md

 # Watchlist

-A user can sign up and login (and edit their name), create, read, update, or delete new movies or TV shows, and add or remove them from their personal watchlist.
+A user can create, read, update, or delete movies and TV shows, and add or remove them from their personal watchlist.

 ## Install Instructions

 To use this app, please follow these steps:

+Clone and cd watchlist
-Just clone, cd watchlist, and run: 'bundle install', 'rake db:migrate', 'shotgun'
+run: 'bundle install', 'rake db:migrate', 'shotgun'

 ## Contributing